 When to see a doctor

 Certain conditions — like diabetes, menopause, or anxiety disorders — can trigger perspiration.
 If you’re on a new medication and you notice more sweat, your prescription may also be to blame.
-Certain medications — like beta blockers or antidepressants — can induce excessive sweating.
+Certain medications, such as beta blockers or antidepressants, can also induce excessive sweating.

 While clothing and lifestyle changes should help keep you comfortable, prescription medications are available if your sweating is severe.
 Whatever the reason, there are a lot of solutions to stay dry.
 And if your perspiring is persistent and bothersome, don’t be embarrassed.
-Just check with your doctor.
-A dermatologist can help.
+Just check with your general practitioner or dermatologist.